Similar thoughts affect people differently, which means it’s all a matter of perspective.

-Clearly seeing the actuality or MRI up close, I recognise the problem as none other than overprotective brain gunk freaking me out on dangers that don’t pose any real threat.
+Clearly seeing the actuality or MRI up close, I recognise the problem as none other than overprotective brain gunk freaking me out on perceived dangers that don’t pose any real threat.
 As my cross-referencing couldn’t determine the fact of the matter as purely innocent, and that the snake was more scared of us (with good reason), I get envious while confronted with two clear options:

 Yet the idea of snakes is just one of countless scary thoughts and possibilities!
 How do I tend to them all?

 The Moral of the Story…

 It’s in my best interest to take a practical approach towards fear when it presents itself.
 Otherwise, I’ll compound my condition and allow superficial images to rule since I cannot differentiate from the actual threat.
 Upon each interpretation, I’ll increasingly jump out of my skin in response to a conclusion that doesn’t match the real scene.